planetarium/UniLibplanet/docs/tutorial.md

             Count = count;
         }

-        // Used for deserializing stored state.
+        // Used for deserializing a stored state.
-        public CountState(Bencodex.Types.Dictionary encoded)
+        // This must be declared as base constructor cannot be inherited. public CountState(Bencodex.Types.Dictionary encoded)
             : base(encoded)
         {